 - Others will attend a FE college with tailored tuition for the SEN groups.

 - Class sizes are smaller, even exceeding one-to-one help in some cases.

 - Work is geared to the child’s individual needs and linked carefully to their own targets.

-- Teaching is matched closely to learning styles and strengths.
+- Teaching and assessment are matched closely to learning styles and strengths.

 - Children have a peer group with similar needs, so they don’t feel different and find it easier to make friends.